psychemedia/sin-eater-resources/src/_folklore_1892.md

 >
 > " "When a body has been washed and laid out, one of the oldest women present must light a candle, and wave it three times around the corpse.
 Then she must measure three handfuls of common salt into an earthenware plate, and lay it on the breast.
 Lastly, she arranges three 'toom' or empty dishes on the hearth, as near as possible to the fire ; and all the attendants going out of the room return into it backwards, repeating this 'rhyme of saining' :
 >
-> "
->
 > " ' Thrice the torchie, thrice the saltie.
->
 > " Thrice the dishies toom for " loffie" [i.e., praise],
->
 > " These three times three ye must wave round
->
 > " The corpse until it sleep sound.
->
 > " Sleep sound and wake nane.
->
 > " Till to heaven the soul's gane.
->
 > " If ye want that soul to dee
->
 > " Fetch the torch frae th' Elleree [seer, or wizard] ;
->
 > " Gin ye want that soul to live,
->
 > " Between the dishes place a sieve.
->
 > " An' it sail have a fair, fair shrive.'
 >
-> This rite is called Dishaloof Sometimes, as is named in the verses, a sieve is placed between the dishes, and she who is so fortunate as to place her hand in it is held to do most for the soul.
+> This rite is called Dishaloof.
+Sometimes, as is named in the verses, a sieve is placed between the dishes, and she who is so fortunate as to place her hand in it is held to do most for the soul.
 If all miss the sieve, it augurs ill for the departed.
 Meanwhile all the windows in the house are opened, in order to give the soul free egress...
 In some of the western counties, however, the dishes are set upon a table or 'bunker' (as they call a long chest) close to the death-bed ; and it is actually said that while the attendants sit with their hands in the dishes they 'spae' or tell fortunes, sing songs or repeat rhymes, in the middle of which the corpse, it is averred, has been known to rise frowning, and place its cold hand in one of the dishes, thus presaging death to her whose hand was in that dish already.
 The Dishaloof so far over, the company join hands and dance round the dishes, singing this burden : 'A dis, a dis, a dis, a green gris, a dis, a dis, a dis.'
 Bread, cheese, and spirits are then placed on the table, and, when the company have partaken of them, they are at liberty to go home."
 [Henderson, *Folk-lore of the Northern Counties*, 53, quoting the Wilkie MSS.]
 >
 > The explanation of this Scottish rite is not quite so easy as that of some others.
 But I think it will be agreed that it is hardly possible to assign an intelligible meaning to it if it be not of the same order of thought as that expressed in the Bavarian, and perhaps also in the Dyak, and Gipsy rites.
 The empty dishes placed on the hearth, or on a table close beside the corpse, the attendants sitting with their hands in them, the completion of the performance by eating and drinking of food set on the table in the very place where the dishes have been, all point to a ceremonial banquet in which the food has a mysterious connection with the dead.
 There is no doubt something which this supposition does not fully explain — the sieve, for example, and the words of the songs ; but we must remember that the dishes give their name to the rite, and are bound up with its essential elements, while there can be no doubt that it is in a state of decadence.
 Now when a ceremonial is decaying and passing gradually out of use, the non-essential portions first drop out and are replaced by others, or altogether omitted.
 This, therefore, is what we should have expected to occur to this Lowland rite.
 >